Movideo/react-analytics/README.md

-# Analytics
+# React Analytics
-React components to allow easy usage of Google Analytics.
+React components to allow easy usage of Google Analytics, Segment.IO, and other analytics libraries.

-## What is Analytics?

 ## Installation